Clan Johnstone

 Clan Johnstone is a Border Reiver Scottish clan.

 History

 Origins of the clan

 The Clan Johnstone were once one of the most powerful of the Border Reiver Scottish clans.
 They originally settled in Annandale and for more than six hundred years they held extensive possessions in the west of the Scottish Marches, where they kept watch against the English.

-The first of the clan to be recorded was John Johnstone, whose son, Gilbert, is found in records after 1194.
-Sir John Johnstone was a knight of the county of Dumfries.
+The first of the clan to be recorded was Jon, whose son, Gilbert de Jonistune, is found in records after 1194.
+A descendant, named Johan de Joneſton, was a knight of the county of Dumfries.
 He is found on the Ragman Rolls of 1296, swearing fealty to Edward I of England.
-In 1381 his great-grandson son was appointed Warden of the Western Marches.
+In 1388 his great-grandson, Sir John Johnston, Laird of Johnston, was appointed Warden of the Western Marches.

+The Johnstones are believed to be of Norman and Anglo-Saxon descent.
+The great grandfather of John Johnston(e) was Siward, Earl of Northumbria who was a Norse man who married Ælfflæd (Bernicia) of Northumbria.

 15th century and clan conflicts

 The Warden's son was Adam Johnstone who was the first Laird of Johnstone.
 Adam Johnstone fought at the Battle of Sark in 1448.
 Adam's son fought for James II of Scotland in the desperate struggle against the Clan Douglas and was instrumental in suppressing that rebellion against the Crown.
 The king rewarded him with the lands of Buittle and Sannoch near Threave Castle that had previously belonged to the Douglases of Galloway.